 How to select an optimization metric

-Once you’ve created a blueprint for your model, you can select and configure an optimization metric for training purposes.
+Once you’ve created a notebook for your model, you can select and configure an optimization metric for training purposes.
 For step-by-step instructions and to learn about each metric, see the following articles:

 Note: Pecan does not currently support optimizing a model itself.
 Instead, multiple models are trained in parallel, and Pecan chooses the best-performing model based on your desired settings.